Super easy DIY Mod Podge Pumpkin craft: a quick autumn project that’s perfect for kids and adults. Adds a classic, vintage touch to your fall decor.

 There are so many things to like about this DIY mod podge pumpkin craft.
 It’s cheap, it’s fun, it’s super easy, and it uses Mod Podge!
 Trust me…when you’ve finished this project, you will want to mod podge doilies on everything!

 With your scissors, open the hole in the center of the doily.
 They all have a hole in the middle.
 Open it up and place it over the stem of the pumpkin to make sure it fits.
 Remove it and set aside.
-Using the sponge, brush Mod Podge on the pumpkin.
-You could mark where the doily lies on the pumpkin but I just guessed.
-Mod Podge dries clear so it doesn’t matter if you make a mess.
-Which I did.
+Using the sponge brush, apply a thick coat of Mod Podge on the top of the pumpkin.
+Mod Podge dries clear, so it doesn’t matter if you cover more area than the doily needs.

-Place the doily back on the pumpkin and press it into the Mod Podge.
-Stretch it out and make sure it’s placed where you want it.
+Place the doily back on the pumpkin, and press it into the Mod Podge.
+Stretch it out, and make sure it’s placed where you want it.
 Dab a good amount of Mod Podge around the opening of the doily so it doesn’t fray.
 Let it dry.
-Here’s my pumpkin after the first coat.

 Apply a second coat of Mod Podge over the doily and let it dry completely.

 This DIY mod podge pumpkin craft was a blast.
 One thing to keep in mind.
 I seriously considered using vintage lace doilies, but I couldn’t bring myself to do it.
 I just didn’t want to cut them.
 If you have a big collection of lace doilies, and don’t mind giving up a few, you could definitely use them for this project.
 That would be a great way to recycle what you already have.
 One more note…I used a small pumpkin with a small doily.
 Doilies and faux pumpkins come in all sizes, so it’s a personal choice what size(s) you make.